Aldenham Church, St John the Baptist, in Hertfordshire - Monuments

 Blanche Elizabeth Louisa Barkly, d.1842, an infant.
 White panel carved as a tomb chest end with upper shelf and lower feet, on a shaped black backing, again signed by Whitelaw, New Road.

 John Fam Timins, d.1843, Commander of the Royal George for the East India Company, his wife Elizabeth [Anderson] Timins, d.1862, and their eldest son William Raikes Timins, d.1866, from the Bengal Civil Service.
 Identical to the Robert Timins monument, again by Whitelaw of New Rd.
-William Whitelaw was a fairly prolific statuary, usually working in a Classical idiom rather than the Gothic we see here.
+William Whitelaw was a fairly prolific statuary, usually working in a Classical idiom rather than the Gothic we see here - these ones are by his firm or the son of the original Whitelaw, who died in 1824.

 Douglas Cartwright Timins, d.1872, son of Douglas Thompson Timins, his wife Eliza Henrietta Keir, d.1922, and their son Douglas Theodore Timins, d.1958.
-A similar piece to the earlier Timins monuments, but slightly simplified, and as Whitelaw the statuary was no more, this one is by Maile & Son Ltd, Euston Rd London.
+A similar piece to the earlier Timins monuments, but slightly simplified, and as Whitelaw's business seems to have been no more, this one is by Maile & Son Ltd, Euston Rd London.

 Back to the chronological sequence: